 They are constantly surrounded by other people, stimulated and praised at all times.
 They can’t tolerate being alone for an extended period of time.
 They become quickly uninterested by anything that doesn’t directly impact them in a positive or thrilling way.
 At first, you might think they’re exciting and worldly, and you feel inferior for preferring familiarity and consistency.

 They surround themselves with former lovers, potential mates, and anyone else who provides them with added attention.
-This includes people that the psychopath may have previously denounced and declared you superior to.
-This makes you feel confused and creates the perception that the psychopath is in high demand at all times.
+This includes people that the toxic person may have previously denounced and declared you superior to.
+This makes you feel confused and creates the perception that the toxic person is in high demand at all times.

 24. Covert abuse.

-From an early age, most of us were taught to identify physical mistreatment and blatant verbal insults, but with psychopaths, the abuse is not so obvious.
+From an early age, most of us were taught to identify physical mistreatment and blatant verbal insults, but with toxic people, the abuse is not so obvious.
 You likely won’t even understand that you were in an abusive relationship until long after it’s over.
-Through personalized idealization and subtle devaluation, a psychopath can effectively erode the identity of any chosen target.
-From an outsider’s perspective, you will appear to have “lost it,” while the psychopath calmly walks away, completely unscathed.
+Through personalized idealization and subtle devaluation, a toxic person can effectively erode the identity of any chosen target.
+From an outsider’s perspective, you will appear to have “lost it,” while the toxic person calmly walks away, completely unscathed.

 25. Pity plays and sympathy stories.